broadinstitute/2020_scWorkshop/README.md

 ### Docker Terminal

-Same command as above but add the option bash at the end to access the ternimal in the docker container.
+Same command as above but add the option bash at the end to access the terminal in the docker container.

 ```{bash}
 docker run --rm -it -v $PWD:/home/rstudio kdgosik/2020scworkshop bash